skidoodl/My-First-Eldritch-Evil/README.md

 My First Eldritch Evil (may be referred to as MFEE in the following document) is designed to be the worst possible Tamagatchi-style game — in the best possible way.
 MFEE takes all of the joy out of pet care and puts in all of the frustration of doing your taxes.

 ## Description
 MFEE is a text-based program where you raise the worst pet ever imaginable.
 It was created as a submission for the Congressional App Challenge by two idiots in about a month.
-Players embark on a console-based... experience where they can raise their very own Lovecraftian creature!
-Some of the things the player can do include:
+Embark on a console-based... experience where you can raise your very own Lovecraftian creature!
+Some of the things you can do include:
-* Naming their pet
+* Naming your pet
-* Feeding their pet
+* Feeding your pet
-* Exercising their pet
+* Exercising your pet
-* Cuddling their pet (Note: This option is highly discouraged).
+* Cuddling your pet (Note: This option is highly discouraged).
-* Healing their pet if it gets sick
+* Healing your pet if it gets sick

+Due to your pet's... sinister nature, there is a possibility that it may turn evil.
+You must endeavor to calm down your pet before it destroys you (and the world).
+However, you must not kill it because killing animals is bad (even if your's definitely isn't innocent).

 ## Storyline
 You have been forcefully tasked with taking care of your aunt's horrible pet of unknown origin.
+Apparently, she bought the egg from Facebook Marketplace?

 ## Getting Started
 ### Dependencies